seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_authentication.md

 - Log in:
     1. The Seed app starts.
-    1. Fetch the Auth0 configration from the API endpoint or file `/auth_config.json`.
+    1. Fetch the Auth0 configuration from the API endpoint or file `/auth_config.json`.
     1. Initiate the Auth0 client with the fetched configuration.
     1. The client finds out that the user isn't logged in.
     1. The user clicks the button `Log in`.